Updated: Feb 13

 Other commonly cited reasons include immature technologies and the difficulty for metaverse operators to maintain and enforce their intellectual property rights for the digital items sold.

-Non-fungible tokens as solution to cross-metaverse portability
+Non-fungible tokens as a solution to cross-metaverse portability

 One technological innovation that can enable enhanced ownership of digital items across metaverses is non-fungible tokens.
 Non-fungible tokens (NFTs) are blockchain-based digital assets with distinct traits from other digital assets on a similar blockchain.
 This quality makes their application to digital items in metaverses compelling.
 By linking distinct NFTs to unique digital items in a metaverse, NFTs that can be moved across metaverses will make the unique digital items attached to them portable across virtual worlds.